 You don't need a pill to get good bacteria health.
 There are foods enhanced with probiotics and even natural foods rich in good gut bacteria.
 Try introducing them to your diet and see how they affect your digestion and mood.

 Yogurt - Probably not surprising, this is one of the best ways to introduce live-cultures to your diet.
 Brands made from goat's milk are high in thermophillus, bifudus and bulgaricus probiotics you may not get in supplements.
-Other brands may enhance their with more common strains to save you the hassle of pills.
+Other brands may enhance their product with more common strains to save you the hassle of pills.

 Sauerkraut - I know, right?
 But it's made from fermented cabbage and that fermented process adds extra live cultures our body loves.